 The technology is based on sorting fiber by composition and color, accomplished through the use of near-infrared (NIR)-spectroscopy technology, which is widely used in automated sorting applications for other segments of the recycling industry, such as PET recycling.
 The project had a budget of over 1.3 million Euros.

 After first going through a manual sorting process to segregate that clothing which is still usable and can be saved, the remaining garments are then are fed through the automatic sorting system for shredding.
 Resulting in long fibers can be utilized in products such as clothing and home textiles, while shorter fibers are directed toward non-woven applications in insulation, personal hygiene and automotive.

 The environmental impact reduction associated with the use of recycled fibers is impressive, according to the development group.
-In a pilot project with a jeans manufacturer, the energy savings of recycled fiber versus virgin was 53 percent, while the water saving amounted to 99 percent, and the chemical saving was 88 percent.
-Click on the link to see the textiles4textiles video.
+In a pilot project with a jeans manufacturer, the energy savings of recycled fiber versus virgin was 53%, while the water-saving amounted to 99%, and the chemical saving was 88%.

 A key to the success of the automated sorting technology will in successfully fiber-sorting large volumes of material accurately, including the large amounts of low-grade non-renewable textiles that are collected, and directing them towards industrial chemical recycling operations.

 According to Circle Economy, "If successfully commercialized, the FIBERSORT machine could change the textile recycling landscape, as efficient fiber-sorting technology is the key to unlocking the value of post-consumer textiles and creating a tipping point for a closed-loop textiles industry."